mildsunrise/jackpifm/README.md

 ## Synchronization

-With the new version, we use a ringbuffer and a reflow (feedback) system to acommodate desynchronization between JACK and the GPIO.
-We do this by changing the rate at which GPIO accepts frames. **This translates in tiny pitch changes in the emission every 40 seconds** (by default).
+With the new version, we use a ringbuffer and a PI controller to acommodate desynchronization between JACK and the GPIO.
+We do this by changing the rate at which GPIO accepts frames. **This translates in constant, tiny pitch changes in the emission.**

-During the first reflows, the pitch changes will be significant and there will be drops and / or glitches.
-This is called the calibration phase.
-After that, reflows will often be less than 0.1%, which is too small to be heard.

-The program will print a line each time a reflow is done, indicating the adjustment factor each time, as well as the latency (more on that below).
-It'll print a message when the calibration phase ends; the emission should then be stable.
+After firing `jackpifm` you'll see some errors; this is normal, the controller is still initailizing.
+After ~30 seconds, there should be no errors and the pitch should move between a 0.03% range, far low to be perceived or even measured.

 ### Latency